angular/angular/adev/src/content/guide/http/testing.md

 ## Setup for testing

-To begin testing usage of `HttpClient`, configure `TestBed` and include `provideHttpClientTesting` in your test's setup.
+To begin testing usage of `HttpClient`, configure `TestBed` and include `provideHttpClient()` and `provideHttpClientTesting` in your test's setup.
 This configures `HttpClient` to use a test backend instead of the real network.
 It also provides `HttpTestingController`, which you'll use to interact with the test backend, set expectations about which requests have been made, and flush responses to those requests. `HttpTestingController` can be injected from `TestBed` once configured.

 <docs-code language="ts">
 TestBed.configureTestingModule({
   providers: [
     // ... other test providers
+    provideHttpClient(),
     provideHttpClientTesting(),
   ],
 });